-In early 1784, during Henry Sheridan’s continued absence, Lydia became associated with the Newman family when she began an affair with Francis Newman.
-Given that she had married in 1770 when Francis was only 11, she must have been at least five years older than him.
+In early 1784, during Henry Sheridan’s continued absence, Lydia became associated with the Newman family when she began an affair with Francis Newman who was 6 years her junior.

 Most of what is known about their affair comes from the testimony of witnesses at Lydia’s trial published by Gale Ecco under the title “The trial of Mrs. Lydia Sheridan, wife of Major Henry Sheridan, for adultery with Francis Newman, Esq., tried in the Bishop of London’s court, Doctor’s Commons”.
 Their evidence is summarized separately, but much of the following outline is based on that evidence.

 Following her husband’s posting to America in 1776, Lydia lived with her mother and siblings in Tiverton, Devon.
 A Mrs Brewer who came from Tiverton and whose husband ran a pub in Plymouth between 1780 and 1785, testified to having known Lydia since the early 1770s when she and her husband had come to live there.
 They had lived with Mrs Fergussone (Mrs Sheridan’s mother) for two or three years until Major Sheridan had been sent on service abroad [to America] after which Mrs Sheridan continued to live with her mother.
 She was still living with her mother when Mrs Brewer left Tiverton around 1780.